-Short Description of the Dissertation Project: “Ottoman tribal policies in the district of Dair az-Zūr (1840-1908)
+Short Description of the Dissertation Project: “Ottoman tribal policies in the district of Dair az-Zūr (1840-1908)”

-Dair az-Zūr which had enjoyed an outstanding position because of its occupied a very important place in the strategic geography of the Ottoman Empire.
-Dair az-Zūr was located on the trade routes between Aleppo, Damascus, Mosul, and Baghdad, and was the most important market town in the region.
-The local Bedouins traded extensively in the city, selling their animal produce and purchasing all kinds of essentials in return.
-Tribal structures always played prominent roles in socio-political structure of Dair az-Zūr.
-As the Ottoman government tried to strengthen the central authority in its provinces, the Ottoman government began to make strenuous efforts to reduce the power of local sheikhs in the district of Dair az-Zūr who were the key elements in the relations between the state and tribal populations.
-The aim of the study was to examine the relation of tribe and state in Dair az-Zūr during the Tanzimat and Hamidian periods.
+Located on the trade routes between Aleppo, Damascus, Mosul, and Baghdad, Dair az-Zūr occupied a very important place in the strategic geography of the Ottoman Empire.
+It was the most important market town in the region, and the local Bedouins traded extensively with travellers and city-dwellers, selling animal produce and purchasing all kinds of essentials in return.
+Tribal structures always played a prominent role in the society of Dair az-Zūr, and nomadic tribes wielded significant political power there.
+As the Ottoman government tried to strengthen the central authority in its provinces in the Tanzimat and Hamidian eras, they began to make strenuous efforts to reduce the power of local sheikhs in the district of Dair az-Zūr.
+The aim of this study is to examine the relations between the tribes and the state in Dair az-Zūr during this period of momentous change.

-Throughout this work main emphasis was given to the strategies of the central government for securing control and integration of the tribal element within the Ottoman Empire I intend to approach tribe and state in terms of power relations.
-By examining the strategies of the central government vis-a` -vis the Bedouins, the main emphasis is given to the role of the state in reforming or changing tribal institutions, which generally constituted the local power structure in the desert.
+This dissertation focuses on the power relations between the tribe and the state.
+They are considered through a description and analysis of the strategies used by the Ottoman government to secure official control and integrate the nomadic tribes of Dair az-Zūr into the Ottoman Empire.
+These strategies were often aimed at reforming or changing tribal institutions, which generally constituted the local power structures in the desert.
 In this respect, the effects of these policies on the tribal structure of Dair az-Zūr are examined.

-Primary sources have been extensively consulted throughout this study.
-The Prime Ministerial Archives in Istanbul and Foreign Office papers in Public Record Office - London are essential sources for the Tanzimat and Hamidian Era both of which contain invaluable information on tribe-state relations in the late nineteenth and the early twentieth centuries.
+The study is based mainly on primary written sources.
+The Prime Ministerial Archives in Istanbul and Foreign Office papers in the Public Record Office (London) are essential sources for the Tanzimat and Hamidian Eras, as both contain invaluable information on tribe-state relations in the late nineteenth and the early twentieth centuries.
 For the origins of the tribes and their distribution in the Deir az-Zūr region, I have used predominantly local sources.
-On the other hand, travel accounts and travelogues of Europeans who had visited the region from the late nineteenth century to the early twentieth century are also invaluable primary sources containing information on the socio-political structures of the tribes.
+On the other hand, travel accounts and travelogues of Europeans who had visited the region from the late nineteenth century to the early twentieth century contain invaluable information on the socio-political structures of the tribes and were thus also extensively consulted.
+MENTION THE EUROPEAN DIPLOMATIC SOURCES AS WELL?
+YOU USED THEM QUITE A LOT I THINK (E.G., SKENE’S CORRESPONDENCE).

-Existing archival material on tribal groups deﬁne the following strategies (or a combination of these) that the Ottoman state employed in order to control its large tribal population in Dair az-Zūr during the Tanzimat and Hamidian time: 1) transforming or destroying existing structures of tribes through military force; 2) settling the tribes ; 3) divide and rule 4) integrating selected leaders and their followers into administrative structures by incentives such as subsidies, negotiation, reconciliation, and education.
+Existing archival material on tribal groups deﬁne the following strategies that the Ottoman state employed in order to control its large tribal population in Dair az-Zūr during the Tanzimat and Hamidian time: 1) transforming or destroying existing tribal structures through military force; 2) settling the tribes ; 3) divide and rule; 4) integrating selected leaders and their followers into administrative structures by incentives such as subsidies, negotiation, reconciliation, and education.